GHeinzelmann/BAT.py/README.md

 The OpenMM simulations are fully integrated into the BAT workflow, with the equilibration, free energy and analysis steps performed the same way as explained in the tutorial above.
 Two input files are provided as examples, input-dd-openmm.in for double decoupling with separated restraints, and input-sdr-openmm.in for the SDR method with merged restraints.
 More details on the OpenMM-specific BAT input variables can be found in the User Guide.

 In order to run the equilibration and free energy simulations in the respective folders, inside them are included a bash script, to perform the simulations in a local machine, as well as a PBS script, to run in a queue system such as TORQUE.
 Both of these files might have to be adjusted, depending on your computer or server configuration.
-After concluding the simulations and performing the final analysis step, the results will be written in the same location and in the same format as with the AMBER20 version.
+After concluding the simulations and performing the final analysis step, the results will be written in the same location and in the same format as with the AMBER version.

-The user might want to compare the AMBER20 and OpenMM free energy results calculated over the same equilibrated poses states.
-In that case, the equilibration step should be performed using AMBER20, and the free energy step can be performed using both AMBER20 and OpenMM.
+The user might want to compare the AMBER and OpenMM free energy results calculated over the same equilibrated poses states.
+In that case, the equilibration step should be performed using AMBER, and the free energy step can be performed using both AMBER and OpenMM.
 Performing equilibration with the latter and free energy with the former may cause problems due to incompatibility between input/output files.